Business energy pass-through charges explained (UK, 2026)

 • Suitable for SMEs and multi-site portfolios

-• Support comparing all-inclusive and pass-through pricing
+• Support comparing fully fixed and pass-through pricing

 • Clear next steps for switching and contract start dates